lyzidiamond/hazard-viewer/README.md

 The first version of Hazard Viewer was called Flood Report, and it showed the location's flood zone designation and a brief narrative about what that designation means.
 This was exciting, but didn't go quite far enough -- why limit the risk narrative to just floods when we have access to information about all natural hazards?

 And thus Hazard Viewer was born.
 The app expands on the original logic: instead of just pulling down and storing flood disaster declarations, the database stores all disaster declarations.
 Instead of the Claude prompt asking for flood risk summaries, the app asks for summaries of all natural hazards.
 The result is an overall more useful product that gives comprehensive information about natural hazard risks.

+## Changelog

+### 5/27/26

+- **Rate limiting:** Added slowapi for per-IP rate limiting on the narrative endpoint.
+The app now returns a 429 with a Retry-After header when the limit is hit and displays a message to the user.
+- **NFHL timeout handling:** Raised timeouts from the National Flood Hazard Layer from 10 seconds to 30 seconds.
+Timeouts return an "unavailable" state.
+- **/narrative/stream endpoint:** Added a streaming endpoint to enable streaming text from Claude instead of waiting for the whole narrative to generate first.
+- **CSS updates:** Removed Pico CSS and added custom styling and fonts.
+Added a mobile layout.
+Map uses `fitBounds` instead of `flyTo` to ensure entire selected region is in the map frame.

 ## Table of Contents